 Most of these pieces of knowledge are actually explicit private knowledge, not tacit knowledge, but in practice the borders between both are blurry.
 Yes, in theory the answers to all the questions one wants to ask about study design are in someone's head and they could tell you if you asked.
 But you don't know what questions to ask.
 Knowing what the right questions to ask is a form of tacit knowlege.
 A novice in study design (i.e. me, at first), when hearing "We're going to do X,Y,Z things with blood" would probably just nod.
 An expert would probably ask how much blood each assay requires perhaps because X,Y,Z sound like too much.
 It's not like the expert had to think about that objection, it's that the relevant questions to ask become more salient with expertise.

-Going back to the points of aggressiveness of the mice for the Diversity Outbred mice you can get from here that they can be jumpy and the males can be very aggressive.
-The jumpineness point can be learned from other public sources.
+Going back to what I said earlier about the Diversity Outbred being aggressive, you can get from here that they can be jumpy and the males can be very aggressive.
+The jumpiness point can be learned from other public sources.
 That males are aggressive and necessitate single housing (Usually you can have say 5 mice in one cage) was something that as a matter of fact could have been learned from public sources but it wasn't, it took someone to tell us that this specific issue was relevant.

 However!
 Even after these and many other findings, the latest iteration of Rejuvenome still looks very similar to the original vision and overall the tacit knowledge I've gained has played more of a finetuning role rather than informing the core vision of the study.